 60 Pages Posted: 24 May 2017 Last revised: 11 Mar 2022

-Insurers sell retail financial products called variable annuities that package mutual funds with minimum return guarantees over long horizons.
-Variable annuities accounted for $1.5 trillion or 35% of U.S. life insurer liabilities in 2015.
-Sales fell and fees increased after the 2008 financial crisis as the higher valuation of existing liabilities stressed risk-based capital.
-Insurers also made guarantees less generous or stopped offering guarantees to reduce risk exposure.
-These supply-side effects persist long after the financial crisis in the low interest rate environment, and we highlight the sector's ongoing financial fragility during the 2020 COVID-19 crisis.
+Variable annuities, which package mutual funds with minimum return guarantees over long horizons, accounted for $1.5 trillion or 35% of U.S. life insurer liabilities in 2015.
+Sales decreased and fees increased during the global financial crisis, and insurers made guarantees less generous or stopped offering guarantees to reduce risk exposure.
+These effects persist in the low interest rate environment after the global financial crisis, and variable annuity insurers suffered large equity drawdowns during the COVID-19 crisis.
 We develop and estimate a model of insurance markets in which financial frictions and market power determine pricing, contract characteristics, and the degree of market completeness.